oceanshq/ismaudit-codes/codes.md

 - 6.1.3 The Company should ensure that the master is given the necessary support so that the master's duties can be safely performed
 - 6.2.1 The Company should ensure that each ship is manned with qualified, certificated and medically fit seafarers in accordance with national and international requirements
 - 6.2.2 The Company should ensure that each ship is appropriately manned in order to encompass all aspects of maintaining safe operation on board
 - 6.3 The Company should establish procedures to ensure that new personnel and personnel transferred to new assignments related to safety and protection of the environment are given proper familiarization with their duties.
-Instructions which are essential to be provided prior to sailing should be identified, documented and given.
+Instructions which are essential to be provided prior to sailing should be identified, documented and given
 - 6.4 The Company should ensure that all personnel involved in the Company's SMS have an adequate understanding of relevant rules, regulations, codes and guidelines
 - 6.5 The Company should establish and maintain procedures for identifying any training which may be required in support of the SMS and ensure that such training is provided for all personnel concerned
 - 6.6 The Company should establish procedures by which the ship's personnel receive relevant information on the SMS in a working language or languages understood by them